lemaetech/wtr/tests/usage_guide.md

 ```

 Lastly, the uri to be matched can also specify query params to be matched.
-Query param captures and literals needs to be specified after `=` character.
+Query param captures and literals needs to be specified after the `=` character.

 ```ocaml
 # let r = {%otr| /home/about?a=:int&b=val |};;